steve3535/gitlab-university/day-1/5-branching-and-merging.md

-# Git Branching: From Fundamentals to Team Collaboration
+# Git Branching & Merging

 ## 1. Understanding Branches
 A branch in Git is simply a lightweight movable pointer to a commit.
 Think of it as a separate line of development that allows you to: